Benzo Rehab Center in Texas

 If you’re reaching for benzos even when you’re not stressed or anxious, it might be a warning sign.

-Have you found yourself popping a higher dose because the regular one doesn’t hit like it used to?
+Have you found yourself taking a higher dose because the regular one doesn’t have the same effect as it used to?
 That’s called tolerance, and it’s a big sign your body might be getting too dependent.

 Benzo abuse can mess with your emotions and focus.
 One minute, you’re irritable or zoned out, and the next, you’re overly emotional.
 It’s like your brain’s trying to find its balance and failing.